 It is not surprising to see how this canteen-turned-business entity has been offering authentic and delicious Italian food through the years.
 Founded by Fr.
-Gianluigi Colombo, Italian priest and Don Bosco Publishing Press operations manager, the known restaurant has been providing that Italian delice and atmosphere from its “turo-turo” (i.e. restaurant stand) days (June 1994- June 2001) serving the employees of the press to its establishment as Amici di Don Bosco serving nearby school students that leads to its gradual growth to broader markets (June 2001-present).
+Gianluigi Colombo, Italian priest and Don Bosco Publishing Press operations manager, the known restaurant has been providing that Italian delice and atmosphere from its “turo-turo” (street food stand) days (June 1994- June 2001) serving the employees of the press to its establishment as Amici di Don Bosco serving nearby school students that leads to its gradual growth to broader markets (June 2001-present).
 Wood fire ovens (like the ones found in pizzerias in Italy and other parts of Europe like France) and homemade pasta further add authenticity to dishes and desserts.
-The casual Italian dining culture and experience is established through the restaurant’s colorful, dynamic, and welcoming personality, paired with accommodating staff attending to each diner’s concern (both giving the feeling that the customers are dining in an Italian-based pizzeria).
+The casual Italian dining culture and experience is established through the restaurant’s colorful, dynamic and welcoming personality, paired with accommodating staff attending to each diner’s concern.
+These give the feeling that the customers are dining in an Italian-based pizzeria.

-I have always longed for Amici’s truffle oil linguine based on a friend’s recommendation.
-It never failed to satisfy (to exceed even) my expectations as I tasted it, and the combined gelato delice, the appetizing Spinach artichoke, and mouth-watering pizzas brought me a heavenly experience that gives me the urge to become the restaurant’s loyal and faithful customer.
+Tasting the truffle oil mushroom linguine turned out to be my dream come true, for I have always longed for Amici’s truffle oil linguine based on a friend’s recommendation.
+It never failed to satisfy (to exceed even) my expectations, and the combined gelato delice, the appetizing Spinach artichoke and mouth-watering pizzas brought me a heavenly experience that urges me to become the restaurant’s loyal and faithful customer.